 To’s intimidating efficiency extends to his diamond-sharp characterisations.
-To knows the techniques and archetypes of Triad cinema inside out, and he boils them down to a half-parodic essence.
+This is a director who knows the techniques and archetypes of Triad cinema inside out, and he boils them down to a half-parodic essence.
 These are tough, rational-minded professionals with little time for the mushy male bonding of John Woo’s contemplative criminals.

 1. The Killer (1989, dir.
 John Woo)

 Within a vibrant dreamscape of violent red, angelic white and nocturnal black unfolds a fatalistic thriller of mythological proportions.
-Religious imagery abounds in John Woo’s most invigorating work of tonal hyperbole, upping the spiritual stakes of the film’s masterfully told story of a guilt-ridden hitman, the cop on his tail and the blind nightclub singer who brings them both together.
+Religious imagery abounds in John Woo’s most invigorating work of tonal hyperbole, upping the spiritual stakes for a story concerning a guilt-ridden hitman, the cop on his tail, and the blind nightclub singer who brings them both together.
 It’s a tragic, often nightmarish and always ridiculous work that will push many a viewer beyond their accepted level of suspension of disbelief.
 But for those open to its stylistic maximalism, this is Woo melodrama at its most crushingly persuasive.

 The Killer’s blood-spattered majesty is characterised by Woo’s most volatile blending of the ‘masculine’ and the ‘feminine’, the latter exemplified by such irony-laced touches as a recurring piano pop ballad that provides a dark counterpoint to the mounting carnage.
 Never again was Chow Yun-fat’s fury so frightening, Woo’s bullet ballet so balletic nor their violence so messily consequential.

-John Woo is that rare action filmmaker to treat traditional masculinity less like an unscrutinised norm and more like a concept to be analysed and deconstructed.
+John Woo is that rare action filmmaker to actively analyse and deconstruct (if ultimately more-or-less accept) the traditional model of masculinity that so often serves as the moral baseline for the genre.
 In The Killer, he finds emotional stakes not just in the growing empathy between men on opposite sides of the law and in the tested loyalty between society’s stoic outsiders, but also in the collateral damage they risk causing in their grand conflicts.
-There are certainly eyebrows to be raised regarding the film’s dependence on female suffering to explore male sensitivity (primarily, but not exclusively, via the accidental blinding of nightclub singer Jennie).
+There are certainly eyebrows to be raised regarding the film’s dependence on female suffering to explore male sensitivity (primarily via the accidental blinding of nightclub singer Jennie).
 All the same, the method proves effective in providing a distressing moral context for the raging machismo at the heart of this genre.